 Why Mastro?

 The JavaScript ecosystem has been moving to ever more complex frameworks and build systems.
-But a lot of that isn’t necessary anymore.
+But this isn’t necessary anymore.

-- Browsers now have MPA view transistions and bfcache.
+- Browsers now have bfcache and MPA view transistions.
 SPAs have peaked.

 - Native CSS features replace much of SCSS.